 Hongjie Li, PhD

 Hongjie got his bachelor’s degree from University of Science and Technology of China (USTC) in 2010.
-He joined Dr. Henri Jasper’s lab as a PhD student at University of Rochester and moved with the Jasper lab to the Buck Institute for Research on Aging in Novato, California, where Hongjie completed his PhD work in 2016.
-Hongjie used Drosophila fruit fly as the model organism, and his PhD work involved a variety of topics, including gut stem cell function, gut microbiota, inflammation and aging.
-Hongjie got his postdoctoral training with Dr. Liqun Luo at Stanford University, where he combined single-cell RNAseq with genetic tools to study neural wiring during brain development.
+He did PhD with Dr. Henri Jasper at University of Rochester, New York, and then Buck Institute for Research on Aging, California.
+Hongjie used Drosophila fruit fly as a model organism to study gut stem cells and aging.
+Hongjie got his postdoctoral training with Dr. Liqun Luo at Stanford University, where he combined single-cell RNA-seq with genetic tools to study neural wiring during brain development.

 Currently, Hongjie is an assistant professor and CPRIT Scholar at Huffington Center on Aging & Department of Molecular and Human Genetics at Baylor College of Medicine (BCM).
-His research focuses on applying single-cell sequencing technologies to understand aging, with the ultimate goal of improving human healthy lifespan.
-[Google Scholar][BCM profile]
+He developed several single-cell/nucleus sequencing platforms in Drosophila (2017 Cell; 2020 Current Biology; 2021a eLife; 2021b eLife), and has been leading the Fly Cell Atlas project (2022 Science).
+His lab recently established the Aging Fly Cell Atlas for studying whole organism aging at cellular resolution (2023 Science in press).
+His current research focuses on applying single-cell sequencing technologies to understand aging, with the ultimate goal of improving human healthy lifespan.

 Niccole graduated from the University of West Florida with her bachelor’s degree in biomedical sciences in 2019.
 She then joined the cancer and cell biology program at BCM, where she now works in Dr. Li’s lab (from 2021 March).
 Her research focuses on identifying factors contributing to age-related intestinal tumors using Drosophila intestinal stem cell (ISC) as a model.